-Eviction is a legal process by which a landlord can take back ownership of a rental unit.
-Each state has specific rules about the eviction of tenants, and if you don’t follow these rules correctly, you may be required to restart the full eviction procedure.
-Knowing what to avoid can help ensure a quick and relatively straightforward process.
-Here are three common mistakes you should avoid when seeking to evict a tenant.
+Eviction is a legal process by which a landlord can take back possession of a rental unit.
+Each state has specific rules about the eviction of tenants, and if you don’t follow these rules correctly, you may be required to restart the full eviction process.
+Understanding the eviction process and knowing what to avoid can help ensure quick and relatively straightforward deportations.
+Here are three mistakes you should avoid when trying to evict tenants.

 Mistake 1: Self-Help Eviction

 It is often illegal for a landlord to attempt self-reliance deportation.
 This type of eviction occurs when a landlord fails to pass legal measures to remove a tenant from the property.
 The landlord tries to intimidate, coerce, or otherwise distress the tenant’s living conditions to force the tenant to leave the property.

 Examples of Actions a Landlord Would Take During a Self-Help Eviction Include:

 - If you try to force the tenant to deal with it, the tenant can actually sue you.
 It’s obviously frustrating if a tenant doesn’t pay your rent or break the lease, but you have to understand that being a landlord is a business and there are specific rules you must adhere to.